xingchenzhang/xingchenzhang.github.io/_pages/teaching.md

 **At University of Exeter**

-- Introduction to Prompt Engineering (2024-2025), Department of Computer Science
+- **Lecturer**, COM2017, Introduction to Prompt Engineering (2024-2025), Department of Computer Science

-- Data Science Group Project (2024-2025), Department of Computer Science.
-Module lead.
+- **Lecturer and module lead**, COM2013, Data Science Group Project (2024-2025), Department of Computer Science

 **At Imperial College London**